 We use linear regression models to estimate the relationship between indicators of state legitimacy and lynching across Latin America.
 The dependent variable consists of lynchings per million inhabitants.
 We logarithmically transform this variable to account for potential heteroscedasticity.
-The independent variables are normalized, to facilitate comparability, and used in separate models.
+The independent variables (state legitimacy indicators) are normalized, to facilitate comparability, and used in separate models, to account for collinearity issues.